Fundamental Excel Skills

 Demonstration of the second bullet point of number 4.

 5. Relative cell referencing is the default.
-Here is how you make an Absolute Cell Reference:
+You can avoid relative cell referencing, by using Absolute Cell Reference:

 Demonstration of changing cell C to =A1*B$1.